<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 When looking at rental properties we also ask, What is expected with the landscaping chores of the yard?
 Are there HOA guidelines?
 Do you currently have a landscaping service?

 When communicating with our future landlord in Texas, she was unconcerned about our attention to the yard, since there were no HOA rules to follow.
 However, during our first month at that rental property, we realized there were “unspoken” guidelines for yard care due to living next to a family-owned landscaping business.
 Naturally, they tended a stunning flower garden and perfectly groomed lawn.
-We ended up hiring their landscaping service, as our own attempts at preventing weeds and bare patches with the yard were not providing comparable curb appeal!
+We ended up hiring their landscaping service, as our own attempts at preventing weeds and bare patches in the yard were not providing comparable curb appeal!

 With preferences for pets, for children, or simply for privacy, before signing a lease ask for full disclosure from the landlord about the yard.
 Photos are even better if you can't see it in person yet.